 On February 25, 2004, KFM LLC and KPC LLC entered into a wood fibre supply agreement (the "KPC LLC Fibre Supply Agreement").
 KPC LLC, a wholly-owned subsidiary of Brookfield, is the former owner and operator of two paper mills in each of Millinocket and East Millinocket, Maine that were managed by Twin Rivers.
-The mills were sold to a third party and are now operating under the name Great Northern Paper Company LLC.
+The mills were sold to a third party and operated under the name Great Northern Paper Company LLC, but are now closed.
 The KPC LLC Fibre Supply Agreement was terminated co-incident with the sale of the mills on September 28, 2011.

-Subsequent to the termination of the KPC LLC Fibre Suppy Agreement, KFM LLC found other buyers for the roundwood pulpwood.
-In 2013, KFM LLC sold wood to Great Northern Paper Company LLC under arrangements comparable to those it has with other customers in the region.
+Subsequent to the termination of the KPC LLC Fibre Suppy Agreement and then the closure of the mills, KFM LLC found other buyers for the roundwood pulpwood.

-On January 9, 2012, Acadian entered into a Fibre Supply Agreement Modification Term Sheet with Twin Rivers which became effective January 1, 2013.
-The amendment to the pricing mechanism for the Fibre Supply Agreement was subject to minimum volumes of outside purchases for both tree length and sawlogs.
-On February 10, 2012, Acadian entered into the Vendor Inventory Management Agreement ("VMI") with Twin Rivers that was effective for the period from the date of the agreement to May 31, 2012 and was effective from January 1, 2013 to May 31, 2013.
-The VMI provided that Acadian would deliver logs to agreed upon locations and Twin Rivers would purchase those logs before the end of each effective period at prices as set out in the Fibre Supply Agreement and Fibre Supply Agreement Term Sheet and that Twin Rivers would be responsible for all of Acadian's costs related to carrying the inventory.
-The VMI affected the timing of sales, decreasing them in the first quarter of the year and increasing them in the second quarter, but did not affect the annual total value of sales.
+On January 9, 2012, Acadian entered into a fibre supply agreement modification term sheet (the "Fibre Supply Agreement Modification Term Sheet") with Twin Rivers which became effective January 1, 2013.
+The Fibre Supply Agreement Modification Term Sheet contains an amendment to the pricing mechanism for the Fibre Supply Agreement, which is subject to minimum volumes of outside purchases for both tree length and sawlogs.
+On February 24, 2014, Acadian entered into a vendor inventory management agreement (the "VMI") with Twin Rivers that was effective until May 31, 2014.
+The VMI provided that Acadian would deliver logs to agreed upon locations and Twin Rivers would purchase those logs before the end of specified periods at prices set out in the Fibre Supply Agreement and Fibre Supply Agreement Term Sheet and that Twin Rivers would be responsible for all of Acadian's costs related to carrying the inventory.
+The VMI affected the timing of sales, decreasing them in the first quarter of the year and increasing them in the second vendor management agreement with Twin Rivers that will be effective until May 29, 2015.
+It is expected to affect the timing of sales, decreasing them in the second quarter, but is not expected to affect the annual total value of sales.